cardinal-dev/Cardinal/docs/pages/getting-started.md

 systemctl status nginx
 ~~~

-Once you have verified that MySQL and Nginx are functioning properly, you can then start Cardinal:
+Once you have verified that MySQL and NGINX are functioning properly, you can then start Cardinal:

 ~~~
 systemctl start cardinal